Maryland pitched expansive development to keep Commanders — and stave off economic devastation if they leave

 “We believe that the prospect of a new stadium represents an opportunity for even greater long-term impacts, serving as an engine for equitable and inclusive economic development and social justice,” the pitch reads.

-Yet, in the months since, Maryland leaders have not put a financial proposal up for public debate, even as Virginia lawmakers advanced a lucrative offer for a stadium in Northern Virginia.
-The team has searched for a new stadium site for years, pitting the two states and the District against each other.
-The Commanders are contractually obligated to play in Landover until 2027 but are not required to move afterward.
+Yet, in the months since, Maryland leaders have not put a financial proposal up for public debate, even as Virginia legislators advanced a lucrative offer for a stadium in Northern Virginia.
+The team has searched for a new stadium site for years, pitting the two states and the District against one another.
+The Commanders are contractually obligated to play in Landover, Md., until 2027.

-The Maryland proposal featured a 65,000-seat indoor stadium as the crown jewel of the development, built just east of FedEx Field and atop the current parking lots, putting the stadium a 15- to 20-minute walk from a Metro stop.
-The stadium-district concept is similar to Truist Park in Atlanta, SoFi Stadium in Los Angeles and Nationals Park in southwest D.C., which ushered in acres of redevelopment near the waterfront.
+The Maryland proposal featured a 65,000-seat indoor stadium as the crown jewel of the development, built just east of FedEx Field and atop the current parking lots, putting the stadium a 15-to-20-minute walk from a Metro stop.
+The stadium-district concept is similar to those implemented with Truist Park outside Atlanta, SoFi Stadium in Inglewood, Calif., outside Los Angeles and Nationals Park in Southwest Washington, which ushered in acres of redevelopment near the D.C. waterfront.

 In Landover, the redevelopment vision would use the stadium to anchor the five-mile corridor of investment.
 It would run along Central Avenue and four stops of the Blue Line, from the D.C. boundary at Capitol Heights to Largo Town Center, east of FedEx Field.
-The county has already started putting resources into the so-called “Blue Line Corridor,” with the aim of turning it into an urban extension of D.C.
+The county has already started putting resources into the “Blue Line Corridor,” with the aim of turning it into an urban extension of D.C.

 Over 10 years, the pitch said, the FedEx Field site would host nearly 4 million square feet of development, with pieces set aside to ensure minority-owned businesses benefited from the windfall.
 There would be four practice fields alongside team headquarters, plus public parks and 2,100 homes — many designated as affordable housing, to help Black families build “generational wealth,” the pitch said.